JobDoesburg/bsapi/README.md

 The `bsapi.APIConfig` class provides a way to collect the various configuration parameters, which can easily be serialized to and deserialized from JSON.
 Using this configuration instance, a convenience method can be called to create `bsapi.BSAPI` instances via `BSAPI.from_config(config, user_id, user_key)`.
 This implicitly creates the API context based on the options in the configuration, and the provided user identifier and key.

+## Design

+At the core of the API wrapper is the `bsapi.APIContext` class, which exposes a method to decorate API endpoint routes with the required authentication query parameters.
+Generally you would not use this class directly, but instead wrap it in a higher level `bsapi.BSAPI` class.

+The `bsapi.BSAPI` class provides the wrappers for a subset of commonly used API endpoints.
+Endpoints that send data via DELETE/POST/PUT HTTP methods are typically implemented directly as public methods.
+Endpoints that get data via a GET HTTP method typically are implemented as a private method (e.g. `_whoami()`) that return the raw JSON object.
+The public method equivalent (e.g. `whoami()`) will call the private method and attempt to interpret this JSON object into a properly typed object as defined in `bsapi.types` (e.g. `bsapi.types.WhoAmIUser`).
+Generally you should use the public method, but there could be reasons to use the private method instead, namely:

+- A newer version of the API has added more fields to JSON objects returned that are not included by the typed version.
+- A newer version of the API has made non-backwards compatible changes that cause interpreting the JSON object to fail.
+- The JSON object returned does not match the API documentation, and hence interpreting it fails.

+Ideally these last two cases do not occur, or are quickly fixed, but sadly the Brightspace API documentation is not entirely correct/consistent with the actual responses observed during testing.
+It also tends to be outdated at times, where responses contain additional fields not (yet) described by the API documentation.

 ## Generating user identifiers and keys